-A student may change his/her registration in a course from credit to audit or from audit to credit ONLY during the official drop/add period.
+A student may change his/her registration in a course from credit to audit or from audit to credit only during the official drop/add period.
 Audit carries no academic credit.

-Change of Curriculum
+Change of Curriculum (Change of Major)

 There are times when a student's aptitude and interests may be better served by a change of curriculum.
 Should a change be advisable, a counselor should be consulted to explore possibilities that will serve the interest of the student.